 - Sending out and/or delivering documents

 - Inputting information into a computer system

 - Answering phones and emails

 - Conduct signings

 - Order title reports

-Escrow assistants must be quick multi-taskers, able to handle multiple tight deadlines and still keep that smile on their face for the customers who come in to sign.
-The description and job duties and of an escrow assistant may seem somewhat daunting, but, it can be a really fun job, especially when you get to help people achieve their dream of buying their first home.
+Escrow assistants must be quick multi-taskers, able to handle multiple tight deadlines, and keep that smile on their faces for the customers who come in to sign.
+The description and job duties of an escrow assistant may seem somewhat daunting, but it can be a really fun job, especially when you get to help people achieve their dream of buying their first home.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.